-It is the serious and disabling symptoms of detox that change the drinker’s mind about continuing with the process.
-These symptoms are severe and need to be monitored by medical staff.
+In many cases, it is the serious and disabling physical symptoms of detox that change the drinker’s mind about continuing with the process.
+These symptoms are often severe and should ideally be monitored by medical staff.
 Some of the physical problems include:

-- Blood pressure increases to very high levels.
+- Blood pressure can increase to very high levels

-- Aches and shakes, every muscle hurts as the alcohol is flushed out of the system.
+- Aches and shakes, and feeling as if “every muscle hurts” as alcohol is flushed out of the system

-- Pulse increase with the stress of the withdrawal
+- Pulse rate increases with the stress of the withdrawal

 - The digestive system moves into crisis; diarrhea is common

-- The blood sugar is dropping, because alcohol is a form of sugar in the body.
+- The blood sugar drops, because alcohol is a form of sugar in the body

-- The individual now has symptoms of hypoglycemia
+- The individual may have symptoms of hypoglycemia

 - Headaches, dizziness, and confusion